ixqifeba/ixqifeba.github.io/content/posts/second-post.md

 We watch our lives
 being spent,
 channeled
-into
-an automaticity of
+into an automaticity
-prognostics,
+of prognostics,
 of supreme architecture,
-except for a glimpse
+except for a rare glimpse
+of cessation
 here or there.

 That the past should